 Build a second interior fence for double protection

 In addition to your main fence, build a second fence inside your yard just metres away from the primary fence as an extra precaution.
-This prevents them from accessing the main fence at all, let alone jump off of it and get lost.
+This prevents them from accessing the main fence at all, let alone jumping off of it and getting lost.

 Install a coyote roller on top of the fence